ryu878/binance_futures_scalp_grid_bot/README.md

 Under no circumstances will we be responsible or liable for any claims, damages, losses, expenses, costs or liabilities of any kind, including but not limited to direct or indirect damages for loss of profits.
 <hr>

-# Contacts
+## Contacts

-Feel free to contact me via Discord: ryuryu#4087 or join Discord group here: https://discord.gg/zSw58e9Uvf
+Feel free to contact me via Discord: ryuryu#4087 or join my Discord group: https://discord.gg/zSw58e9Uvf

 <a href="https://discord.gg/zSw58e9Uvf">![image](https://user-images.githubusercontent.com/81808867/166115186-70de12b2-39fd-4eda-bb12-c1d8bec24ac6.png)</a>